Working Through Grief

 This is the time to lean on friends, family, counselors and other supportive people who accept your feelings and thoughts, no matter what they are.
 Often, people want to help but don't know how.
 Try simply telling them what you need.

-If you need more support outside of family and friends you may speak to a professional at the UNH Counseling Center or other campus resources.
+If you need more support outside of family and friends you may speak to a professional at the UNH Psychological and Counseling Services (PACS) or other campus resources.

 Write to Heal